tylerreece22/kustomize-poc/readme.md

 This repo provides a good starting point for using Kustomize and an overview of basic usage but does not cover more advanced usage.

 ### Why Kustomize?
-Kustomize has been a native `kind` in k8s since 2017.
+Kustomize has been a native Kubernetes object since 2017.
 It will work in k8s and any PaaS option which uses k8s for container orchestration without constraining you to a specific platform.

+### Why not Kustomize?
+TBD

 ## Getting started
 - [Install Kustomize CLI](https://kubectl.docs.kubernetes.io/installation/kustomize/).
 That's it!

-## Usage walkthrough
+## Walkthrough
 ### Base folder
 This folder contains the base yaml which will be overwritten based on environment and Kustomize yaml.